Mania (character): Andi Benton

 Looming over Scream and Andi Benton, Carnage mockingly asks if they thought he was too busy to come and handle things himself - noting that killing Andi is personal.
 Andi hesitantly asks Scream for help, but Scream - marked by Knull's spiral sigil - retorts that she has no choice but to obey Carnage's orders.
 With a cry of despair, Andi runs - leaving Carnage and Scream watching her until Carnage asks what Scream is waiting for, ordering her to bring Andi back so that he can feed the beast.
 Persuading the Scream symbiote to resist Knull's control a second time, Patricia sacrificed herself in an attempt to save Andi's life, and the Scream symbiote left her corpse and bonded to Andi.
 Transformed into a black-haired version of the Scream symbiote, Andi breaks free of the meathook and feels the Scream symbiote healing her wounds; reveling in the power of being bonded to a symbiote once more.
 Andi notes that she can feel not only the Scream symbiote's mental voice, but those of Carnage's doppelgänger horde.
 She feels Carnage trying to compel her to obey his will, but sneers that she never liked doing what she was told.
 Snaring Carnage's arm with her tendril-hair, Scream unleashes a torrent of hellfire from her maw - blasting Carnage in the face.
 Retorting that he thought she would have remembered his immunity to fire after their last encounter, Carnage attempts to impale the new Scream like he'd done with Patricia, but she leaps over him.
 Lunging at her, Carnage impales Scream with his hand and snarls that he's the voice inside her head telling her to stay and die.
 Scream snares him with tendril hair and slams him into the dangling meat, Andi noting that even with a symbiote she's not powerful enough to fight him.
-Lamenting that she hadn't even known Patricia Robertson's name before the Scream symbiote bonded to her, Andi vows not to let her sacrifice be in vain.
+Lamenting that she had not even known Patricia Robertson's name before the Scream symbiote bonded to her, Andi vows not to let her sacrifice be in vain.
 Cocooning Carnage in her hair, Scream tosses him into a meat locker, slams the door, and flees.
-Smashing the door off its hinges, Carnage notes that Andi has escaped and grouses that he'll have to wait for another rematch with her before turning to harvest the Mania and Scream codices from Patricia's corpse.
+Smashing the door off its hinges, Carnage notes that Andi has escaped and grouses that he will have to wait for another rematch with her before turning to harvest the Mania and Scream codices from Patricia's corpse.

-After losing the Scream symbiote because of the Carnage symbiote, Andi is in Alchemax's custody before being killed by Phage, but is revived via symbiote remnants as Silence, to which she teams up with Flash and Toxin to stop a conspiracy where the symbiotes disrupt the Friends of Humanity.
+After losing the Scream symbiote because of the Carnage symbiote, Andi is in Alchemax's custody before being killed by Phage, but is revived when the symbiote remnants of Scream and the samples of the Anti-Venom symbiote merge to form Silence.
+In this form, Andi teams up with Flash and Toxin to stop a conspiracy, where the symbiotes disrupt the Friends of Humanity.